 Some of the detention centres are offshore, such as on Christmas Island.
 Those asylum seekers on Christmas Island are denied access to the onshore refugee determination process.
 They have no right to access the court system.
 Those clients, who have managed to land in Australia but who are then taken to detention on Christmas Island, have entered Australia and are therefore legally entitled to the onshore refugee determination process.
 However, due to the isolation of these clients, it is often very difficult for them to access this assistance.
 None of the Legal Aid Commissions are contracted to provide the service to those offshore in places like Christmas Island.
-The Victorian Legal Aid Commission, which has the largest and most may be specific detention facilities or it may be that in the State or Territory a prison has been declared an immigration detention centre.
-In the Northern Territory, for example, we have a detention centre, but from time to time people are detained in the prison and not only those who have other criminal charges concerning their unlawful entry, such as illegal fishing or vocal immigration practice, has provided assistance to applicants on Christmas Island, in relation to their rights to judicial review of tribunal decisions via telephone conferencing.
+The Victorian Legal Aid Commission, which has the largest and most vocal immigration practice, has provided assistance to applicants on Christmas Island, in relation to their rights to judicial review of tribunal decisions via telephone conferencing.

-3. UNDERSTANDING ISSUES FACING NON-NATIONALS
+3.UNDERSTANDING ISSUES FACING NON-NATIONALS